AlanYoon71/0L_Installation/README.md

         7. Mnemonic and answers for question should be input by user twice manually to prove not malicious bot or script.

       b.
 Restart script
-        1. Checks network block height by curl command(curl 127.0.0.1:9101/metrics 2> /dev/null | grep diem_state_sync_version{type=\"target\"})
-           at 20 and 50 minutes on the hour, restart validator and tower at every hour on the hour if block height not increases.
+        1. Checks consensus current round and network block height by curl command at 20 and 50 minutes on the hour, restart validator and tower at every hour on the hour if block height not increases.
         2. Restarts command in restart script as below.
           - Validator: ~/bin/diem-node --config ~/.0L/validator.node.yaml >> ~/.0L/logs/validator.log 2>&1
           - Tower: ~/bin/tower -o start >> ~/.0L/logs/tower.log 2>&1